esoadamo/thesis/chapters/06 Solutions.md

 To solve the problem with non-redundant backup, the Family 365 subscription offers every member 1 TB of OneDrive storage, which should be enough for the critical data.
 Furthermore, as OneDrive is integrated into Windows from the installation, it provides a seamless experience to set up and use.
 For Android, the family may set up the application to automatically upload taken photos to mitigate problems of lost of damaged device.

 Another data loss can currently happen when the Viber application is used as a primary means of communication.
 Microsoft Teams, part of the Office Suite, may step in as a replacement service.
-Even though it is a step down in terms of privacy, as it does not provide any form of end-to-end encryption, I would suggest using a service that can archive messages without any user interaction, as losing messages may pose a more significant discomfort to the family than storing the messages on a server with a somewhat reputable company encrypted.
+Even though it is a step down in terms of privacy, as it does not provide any form of end-to-end encryption, I would suggest using a service that can archive messages without any user interaction, as losing messages may pose a more significant discomfort to the family than storing the messages on a server with a somewhat reputable company in the plain text.

 #### Child safety